kaleidawave/ezno/CONTRIBUTING.md

 Consider checking out [current standing issues](https://github.com/kaleidawave/ezno/issues) before contributing.
 In general, leave an issue before putting in a PR.

-*If any problems come up following the steps.
-Leave an issue*
+If any problems come up in the following steps, please leave an issue :)

 #### Setting up